-It is recommended to use only good quality cassettes with a playback time of not more than 90 minutes (C 90).
+It is recommended to use only high quality cassettes with a playback time of not more than 90 minutes (C 90).

-To start playback, insert a cassette (tape side first, side "1" or "A" facing up) through the cassette door.
-Push the cassette in until it is locked in its playing position.
+To play a cassette, insert the cassette (tape side first, side "1" or "A" facing up) through the cassette door.
+Gently push the cassette into the slot until the motorized-loading system engages the cassette.
+The unit will then switch from radio to cassette playback.